Netflix’s High Score tells the stories of gaming’s golden age

 GamesBeat: That’s interesting, because I remember being a kid then, and it seems like games were exclusively marketed to boys and young men.
 When you delved into the creation of these things, did you find it was more diverse than that in terms of the people who were in charge of making these games?

 Wood: Certainly people like Roberta Williams — people always assumed that the people behind Sierra On-Line were a bunch of men.
 But no, Roberta Williams had a pivotal role in creating that company.
 It was diverse, and so were the players.
 Pac-Man, they created that to get a female audience.
-There’s certainly more diversity than —

 Costrel: We looked at the games themselves as well, and so when we looked at Street Fighter, for example, we thought it was interesting that there was a woman in the game for the first time that could appeal to women players as well.
 But women were definitely trailblazers.
 They were outnumbered in their companies and in what they were doing, but the beauty of games is that they saw it as a tool to appeal to everyone, because it didn’t matter if you were a man or a woman.
 A video game has the ability to unify players.
 But Pac-Man was one game where the creator did say, we did this for a women audience.
-They didn’t want it to feel cliche, but they definitely wanted to appeal to women with that game.
+They didn’t want it to feel cliché, but they definitely wanted to appeal to women with that game.

 GamesBeat: In this period you were covering, gaming was growing so fast.
 You talked about how you start with Pac-Man, simple pixels, and get to more complex 3D games.
 Is it challenging to cover the subject with how much growth there was in such a short period?